-The Building Technologies & Solutions business records certain long-term contracts under the percentage-of-completion ("POC") method of accounting.
-Under this method, sales and gross profit are recognized as work is performed based on the relationship between actual costs incurred and total estimated costs at completion.
-The Company records costs and earnings in excess of billings on uncompleted contracts primarily within accounts receivable and billings in excess of costs and earnings on uncompleted contracts primarily within deferred revenue in the consolidated statements of financial position.
-Costs and earnings in excess of billings related to these contracts were \$908 million and \$841 million at September 30, 2017 and 2016, respectively.
-Billings in excess of costs and earnings related to these contracts were \$451 million and \$431 million at September 30, 2017 and 2016, respectively.
+The Building Technologies & Solutions business recognizes revenue from certain long-term contracts over the contractual period under the percentage-of-completion ("POC") method of accounting.
+This method of accounting recognizes sales and gross profit as work is performed based on the relationship between actual costs incurred and total estimated costs at completion.
+Recognized revenues that will not be billed under the terms of the contract until a later date are recorded primarily in accounts receivable.
+Likewise, contracts where billings to date have exceeded recognized revenues are recorded primarily in deferred revenue.
+Costs and earnings in excess of billings related to these contracts were \$1,054 million and \$908 million at September 30, 2018 and 2017, respectively.
+Billings in excess of costs and earnings related to these contracts were \$535 million and \$451 million at September 30, 2018 and 2017, respectively.
 Changes to the original estimates may be required during the life of the contract and such estimates are reviewed monthly.
 Sales and gross profit are adjusted using the cumulative catch-up method for revisions in estimated total contract costs and contract values.
-Estimated losses are recorded when identified.
+Estimated contract losses are recorded when identified.
 Claims against customers are recognized as revenue upon settlement.
 The use of the POC method of accounting involves considerable use of estimates in determining revenues, costs and profits and in assigning the amounts to accounting periods.
 The periodic reviews have not resulted in adjustments that were significant to the Company's results of operations.
 The Company continually evaluates all of the assumptions, risks and uncertainties inherent with the application of the POC method of accounting.